 - Have you updated your messaging?

-Now, obviously, you have built something worth marketing—ironically, the only way you become outdated is that you were successful.
-As time goes on, your product gets harder to improve and add on to.
-This is obviously a big challenge for your business’ future success.
-If you can’t improve upon your product, then you can’t grow your business.
+Ironically, you become outdated by becoming successful.
+As time goes on, your product gets harder (and more expensive) to improve.
+This puts a roadblock in front of your business’ future.
+If you can’t improve your product, you can’t grow your business.

-One of the hidden benefits of great UX is how it supports dev, QA and product management.
-A better-designed product is easier to build, and easier to test.
-Then, once it’s in market, it’s easier to fix defects.
-Most designers will tell you that great design is usable and beautiful, but when you think of UX from a business standpoint, it is a multiplier.
+Quality UX supports product management.
+A better-designed product is easier to build and test.
+Once it’s in market, it’s easier to fix.
+Most designers agree that great design is usable and beautiful.
+But when you think of UX as a strategic differentiator and pair it with product management, it’s a multiplier.

 - How long does it take to plan and build new features?